 Sections of the law and regulations are not cited literally in the Institution Section, but are summarised in an easy-to-read manner.
 Readers who are interested in the legal texts will find additional information about the relevant regulations and legislation at the end of a subsection or section.
 The most important reference is the Higher Education and Research Act (WHW).
 The Student Charter also refers to web pages and publications, which often discuss matters in greater depth than this summary.

-If you have specific questions or would like additional information, please contact the departments listed.
+If you would like additional information or have specific questions, please contact one of the departments listed under 'More information'.